panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 7. Summary

-When called, `fetch()` starts a request and right away returns a promise.
-When the request completes, the promise resolves with the response object.
-From the response object, you can extract data in any format you need: JSON, Blob, or even raw text.
+Calling `fetch()` starts a request and returns a promise.
+When the request completes, the promise resolves to the response object.
+From the response object, you can extract data in the format you need: JSON, raw text, Blob.

-Because `fetch()` returns a promise, you can simplify the logic of fetching data by using the `async/await` syntax.
+Because `fetch()` returns a promise, you can simplify the code by using the `async/await` syntax.

-In this post, you've found out how to use `fetch()` accompanied with `async/await` to fetch JSON data, handle fetching errors, cancel a request, perform parallel requests, and even how to intercept the requests with custom logic using decorators.
+You've found out how to use `fetch()` accompanied with `async/await` to fetch JSON data, handle fetching errors, cancel a request, perform parallel requests, and how to intercept the requests  using decorators.

 *Challenge: can you write a decorator that intercepts the response and extracts the JSON data?*